Zaboday/arr-divider/README.md

 ==============

 1. Create Service to Divide Array.
-2. Create REST access to service with simple authorisation.
+2. Create REST access to service with simple authorization.
 3. Create Console Command with access to service.
+4. Store user results to DB.

 **Stack**
 - PHP 7.1 + MySql.